elmar-hinz/Ext/README.md

 In the final steop you call the upload command in give your password.
 Don't store you password into ext_empconf.php. ;)

+Ext magically detects when you are inside an extension, even if you work in a subdirectory of it.
+It knows the path to ext_emconf.php without setting it.
+For scripting it means, that you must first chdir into the extension.

 TODO
 ====